danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 fi
 ```

-However, since swiftlint is such a critical tool, I prefer to have it mandatory.
-I therefore skip the if/else check and just have:
+Since this is a critical tool, I prefer it to be mandatory, and therefore skip the if/else check:

 ```bash
 swiftlint
 ```

-This means that the app now fails to build whenever swiftlint isn't available,
-which means that it has gone from being an optional to a required tool.
+This means that the app fails to build whenever SwiftLint isn't available, which means that it has gone from being an optional to a required tool.

-If you build packages with Swift Package Manager, you will not have a build phase
-where you can inject swiftlint.
-I then inject swiftlint into certain Fastlane lanes,
-so that linting is done in critical processes, like making new versions of my
-open-source projects.
+Since Swift Packages don't have a build phase where you can add SwiftLint.
+I instead add it to certain lanes, to make it part of critical processes, like creating new versions.

 ## Xcode snippets

-Xcode snippets let you generate text that you type often.
-For instance, I use it
-to generate `MARK` blocks, extension bodies, test suite imports, test templates
+Xcode snippets can be used quickly add text you type often.
+For instance, I use it for `MARK` blocks, extension bodies, test templates, etc.

-etc. They save me a lot of time and makes my code look the same across the entire
+Xcode snippets save a lot of time and make the code look the same across the codebase.
-code base, with no extra effort.

-For instance, I have a snippet that creates a "plain" `// MARK - ` statement, and
-have it defined in a file named `mark_plain.codesnippet`:
+For instance, I have a snippet that creates a "plain" `// MARK - ` and have it defined in a file named `mark_plain.codesnippet`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>